 Before there was Philosophy, there was Tragedy.
 Tragedy had its benefits.
 Its aim was to lead people by means of education and persuasion, in contrast to terror and coercion.
 Also, being able to see both sides of an issue was an valuable social and political skill.
 Finally, inculcating the people with empathy and compassion enriched the culture of Athens and promoted justice.

 But the way of Tragedy was destructive to the the best and the brightest.
 The tradition of Tragedy demanded a life sacrifice.
 And instead of educating the youth, tragedy tended to confused the younger members of the audience because they often lacked the relevant life experiences to be able to know their own hearts and minds; this made young people particularly vulnerable to the impressionable sights and sounds of the theater.
 They imitated the trope, and missed the point.

-If Tragedy is the song of empathy, then Philosophy is the skill/art of friendship.
+If Tragedy is the song of the goat/empathy, then Philosophy is the skill/art of making distinctions.
+But I believe that both ultimately aim for justice through harmony and friendship.
 The way of Tragedy is not for everyone, since empathy requires that one enter the skin of the sufferer; the enjoyment of such wines may require great and painful sacrifices.
-On the other hand, friendship only demands understanding, imagination, and good-will.
-But ultimately, Philosophy and Tragedy are two sides of the same coin and their common aim is justice.
+On the other hand, friendship simply demands understanding, imagination, and good-will.
+Philosophy may be sufficient for realizing the aim of friendship and harmony.
+But ultimately, Philosophy and Tragedy are really just two sides of the same coin and their common aim is justice through harmony and friendship.

 For Further Reading: